2019 Budget: FG Releases N650bn For Capital Projects | Leadership Newspaper

 2019 Budget: FG Releases N650bn For Capital Projects

-This is even as it said it has set December target to release additional N250 billion to bring the total release to N900 billion.
+This is just as the government set December target to release additional N250 billion to bring the total release to N900 billion.

-The Minister of Finance, Budget and National Planning, Zainab Ahmed, disclosed this to State house correspondents after the federal executive council meeting presided over by Vice President, Yemi Osinbajo at the presidential Villa , Abuja .
+The minister of finance, budget and national planning, Zainab Ahmed, disclosed this to State House correspondents after the Federal Executive Council meeting presided over by Vice President Yemi Osinbajo.

-According to her, the figure had already surpassed the N600 billion President Muhammadu Buhari directed to be released as of October.
+According to the minister , the figure had already surpassed the N600 billion President Muhammadu Buhari directed to be released as of October.

-She however, noted that not all roads were federal-government roads, adding that the majority of bad roads belonged to the various state governments.
+She however, noted that not all there roads are federal-government roads, adding that the majority of bad roads belonged to the various state governments.

-While responding to the excuse given by the Minister of Works and Housing, Mr Babatunde Fashola, that poor funding was the reason road projects were not executed at a faster pace, Ahmed explained that much as the government faced revenue challenges, works, housing, power and transportation had so far received the highest releases.
+Apparently responding to the statement credited to the minister of works and housing, Babatunde Fashola, that poor funding was the reason road projects were not executed at a faster pace, Ahmed explained that much as the government faced revenue challenges, works, housing, power and transportation had so far received the highest releases.

-The minister while responding to the on fund releases for roads said: “It gives me an opportunity to state that the Minister of Works and Housing has a proposed budget of N247 billion for the year 2020 and the greatest component of this budget is the fixing of Nigerian roads.
-It is true that we are not able to fund the budget 100% but whenever we release funds for capital projects, the Ministry of Power, the Ministry of Works and Housing is always the priority and also the Ministry of Transport.
+The minister speaking to the fund releases for roads said: “It gives me an opportunity to state that the minister of works and housing has a proposed budget of N247 billion for the year 2020 and the greatest component of this budget is the fixing of Nigerian roads.
+It is true that we are not able to fund the budget 100 per cent, but whenever we release funds for capital projects, the Ministry of Power, the Ministry of Works and Housing is always the priority and also the Ministry of Transport.

-And also we have introduced some measures that have seen private sector participants getting involved in road construction.
-One of these measures is the Road Infrastructure Task Credit Scheme that Mr President approved by Executive Order early this year so far we have 17 companies that are carrying out 19 roads across the six geo-political zones.
+“Also, we have introduced some measures that have seen private sector participants getting involved in road construction.
+One of these measures is the Road Infrastructure Task Credit Scheme that Mr president approved by Executive Order early this year so far we have 17 companies that are carrying out 19 roads across the six geo-political zones.

-“I also want to remind you that for the past two years, we have issued Sukuku bonds.
+“I also want to remind you that for the past two years, we have issued Sukuk bonds.
 In 2017, it was for the construction of 25 roads.
-In 2018, 23 roads and there is also another one that is being processed.
+In 2018, 23 roads and there is also another one that is being processed,’ she said.

-“We have a lot of roads in the country but not every road you see is a responsibility of the Federal government.
+Ahmed further noted that ; “We have a lot of roads in the country but not every road you see is a responsibility of the federal government.
 The major arterial roads are the ones that are the responsibility of the federal government.

-“Majority of the roads in the country are within the purview and responsibility of States as well as local governments.
+“Majority of the roads in the country are within the purview and responsibility of the states as well as local governments.

 “Have we done enough?
 No, not yet, that is why we are trying to do more including raising special funds to make sure that roads and such other infrastructure are being addressed.